 Our Lady Chapel, with the tomb of Peter Paul Rubens, at Saint James' Church, Antwerp..

 5. Royal Museum of Fine Arts Antwerp (KMSKA) : The Royal Museum of Fine Arts has a Rubens Room, dedicated to a large collection of works by the painter.
 Works include : Adoration of the Magi (1624), one of many versions of this work.
 Holy Virgin surrounded by Saints (1628) Christ on the Straw (1618) The Baptism of Christ (1604-1605).
-It is hard to believe but the Royal Museum of Fine Arts has been closed for aorund 10 years now.
-Part of the Museum's collection is often accessible for viewing at other locations in and around Antwerp, though we can not tell you what is visible where and for how long.
+The Royal Museum of Fine Arts Antwerp has reopened recently after a very long period of renovation.

 The Incredulity of Saint Thomas by Peter Paul Rubens - Koninklijk Museum voor Schone Kunsten